 Despite increased competition in the power generation market, the Company is confident that it has built the foundation to sustain long term growth, as seen in its pipeline of new projects.
-The Company is also currently on track with its target to reach 4,000 MW net attributable capacity by 2020.
+The Company is also currently on track with its target to reach 4,000 MW net attributable capacity by 2020 with the entry of GNPD.